 From Bill Gates boasting about how he never took a day off work in his twenties to Elon Musk defending his 120-hour work-week with declarations like “Nobody ever changed the world on 40 hours a week,” it’s clear the tech world has long had a workaholism problem.

-Some startups, however, are taking meaningful steps to change the industry’s obsession with long hours, encouraging their employees to adopt flexible working hours, take longer vacations and take full advantage of their benefits.
+Some startups are taking meaningful steps to make work more manageable, encouraging their employees to adopt flexible working hours, take longer vacations and take full advantage of their benefits.

 “Workaholism is a contagious disease.
 You can’t stop the spread if you’re the one bringing it into the office,” write Jason Fried and David Heinemeier Hansson in their latest book, It Doesn’t Have to be Crazy at Work.